JCesarCM93/DoItPicBoot/PIC18F27Q43/README.md

 #define UartWrite   0x7E0
 ```

-The sections below shows macros description, instructions that make up and an exaple
+The sections below shows macros description, instructions that make up and an exaple.
 ## InitPinOut
-It's used to initialize the minimal hardware; LED1, LED2, BUTTON, TX and RX pins
+It's used to initialize the minimal hardware; LED1, LED2, BUTTON, TX and RX pins.

     BANKSEL ANSELA
     SETF    ANSELA